RSF-25-15-00300-LD50-cytotoxicity/ChEMBL35_compare_mouseLD50-cellsCC50/README.md

-The code in this repo is highly dependent on R ecosystem [1t] in general and several readily available libraries [1t-4t].
+The code in this repo is highly dependent on R ecosystem [1t] in general and Tidyverse [2t], and several readily available libraries [3t-5t].
+Also, for some tasks D3.js is used [6t, https://observablehq.com/@d3/sankey/2?collection=@d3/d3-sankey], which is basically another one whole universe of tools for data analysis and visualization on par with Tidyverse in its scale.
+Some vizualizations are hard, thus InkScape [7t] is some times used to make aesthetical adjustments.

 Data References: